Consulta OnLine (periodico online) ISSN 1971-9892

 The contribution concerns

-the use of the principle of equality by Italian constitutional Court in criminal
+the use of the principle of equality by Italian constitutional Court in

-that of reasonableness.
+and that of reasonableness.
 With regard to the constitutionality control of the

 penalty, the proportionality parameter is also used.
 The Court intervenes on